HL7/davinci-crd/input/pagecontent/usecases.md

 ### Business Need

-Providers need to easily discover which payer covered services or devices have:
+Providers need to easily discover which payer covered services, medications (not covered by NCPDP) or devices have:
 * Specific documentation requirements,
 * Rules for determining the need for specific treatments/services,
 * Requirements for Prior Authorization (PA) or other approvals, and